jmo55/ossec/README.md

 # ossec

-ossec-setup-guide
+OSSEC-SETUP-GUIDE

-# This file contains my compiled notes to install and apply the initial configurations for OSSEC.
+# This file contains my compiled notes from multiple resources to install and apply the initial configurations for OSSEC.

 :: OSSEC v3.7.0
 :: Copyright (C) 2019 Trend Micro Inc.